 night before Christmas, that was the premise I stared with.
 That became

 the title of the new song.
-And here it is in the form of a lyric video:

 My first idea was to write lyrics that touch on how there's a lot of bad crap